MrChristianL-AAON/Knowledge-Base/README.md

 ## **🔹 Purpose**

-This vault contains key areas of work and learning.
+This vault contains key areas of work and learning, as well as a walkthrough of how to get up and running using the various programs, languages, and packages of our current tech stack.

-It is intended to keep critical information organized, easily accessible, and up-to-date.
+This knowledge base is intended to keep critical information organized, easily accessible, and up-to-date.

 ---